Modeling Uncertainty and Using Post-fusion as Fallback Improves Retrieval Augmented Generation with LLMs: Methods

 We introduce two distinct prompts, with one-shot example, to guide the LLMs in fusing answers from potentially relevant passages.
-Examples of these two prompt types are provided in Fig.~\ref{figure:pruning} and \ref{figure:summary} in the appendix, respectively.
+Examples of these two prompt types are provided in Fig.~\ref{figure:pruning} and \ref{figure:summary} in the Appendix~\ref{prompt_approach}, respectively.

+Given the significant enhancements chain-of-thought brings to multi-hop question answering, we aim to adapt this approach for single-hop retrieval-augmented generation.
+Our method uses demonstrative examples to guide answer generation strategies.
+We employ two techniques for this: One approach involves pruning irrelevant passages and using the few remaining relevant ones for answer generation.
+The other one is to initially identify the relevant information and then summarize the relevant information like chain of thought and generate the final answer.

-\textbf{Pruning Prompt.} This prompt requires the LLM to effectively identify answerable passages through a process of elimination.
-As a result, The demonstration involves differentiating irrelevant passages from the ones that can provide an answer, and subsequently generating the final response.
+\textbf{Pruning Prompt.} This prompt requires the LLM to effectively identify answerable passages through a process of selective elimination.
+As a result, The demonstration involves differentiating irrelevant passages from the ones that can provide an answer, and subsequently generating the final response based on the few relevant passages.

-\textbf{Summary Prompt.} Summarization strategy condenses core information from the top-$k$ passages to guide LLMs in formulating responses~\cite{demner2006answer}.
-A demonstration example illustrates this process is provided, showcasing how the model should extract useful information before generating answers.
+\textbf{Summary Prompt.} Summarization represents a strategy that extracts the central information from the Top-$k$ passages.
+Based on this synthesized summary, the LLM can produce the final answer.
+We posit that summarization could serve as a guiding mechanism for the LLM to more effectively respond to the question.
+To illustrate this, we provide a demonstration example that exhibits how the model selects useful information from the passage before delivering the final response.